Call for Proposals

 About Our Faculty

-The Honors Program has no professors or faculty to truly call "our own" - we draw upon the vast and talented pool of instructors from other departments to help structure and breathe life into our curriculum.
-Our instructors represent a broad range of disciplines from Atmospheric Sciences to Slavic Languages and Literature and everything in between.
+The Honors Program draws upon the vast and talented pool of instructors from across UW to help structure and breathe life into our curriculum.
+Our instructors represent a broad range of disciplines from Atmospheric Sciences to Slavic Languages and Literatures and everything in between.
 Take a look at our Honors Courses page to see who's teaching for us!

 The Hanauer Honors Professorship